 "College Kickoff was motivational because some people in our class said they weren't going to college, but I think they changed their mind," Andrews said.
 "The event put it into detail of what we will have to go through when applying to and entering into college."Austin Andrews in Grambling Laboratory School

 Want to get the latest TOPS news?
-Then sign up to recieve it through our text messaging service, Signal Vine, today!
+Then sign up to receive it through our text messaging service, Signal Vine, today!

 Every October, the Louisiana Office of Student Financial Assistance collaborates with key education partners in the State of Louisiana to bring you College Application Month.
 College Application Month is a national initiative by the American College Application Campaign to increase the number of first generation and low income students to pursue a postsecondary education.